Traditional shaving is an art that many disregard without knowledge of the benefits. Are you one of them?

 If you are guilty of shaving your beard the same way you rake leaves off a lawn, your skin must be complaining with itchy irritations.
 To counter this, ensure you begin each stroke in the area with the protective lather close to the margin of the beard while moving towards the edge of the beard.
 This should give you a pattern of each pass moving from lathered region to the just-shaved patch which will prevent irritation and offer your skin the protection it warrants.

 The beauty with a DE razor is that you can try different blades until you find the right one for you.
+Here’s a step-by-step guide to help you.
 A tip for the actual shave with a DE razor is not to apply pressure and simply let the weight of the razor handle that and you can do this by holding the end tip of the razor handle instead of the middle.

 The angle of the blade should be between 30 and 45 degrees from the skin and you should be aiming at beard reduction and not removal which is the common mistake that many people make.